A Latin introduction to the Letter to Henry II

 That popularity created a demand for such entertainment.
 Seemingly in response, Nostradamus had initially published The Prophecies with a total of 353 verses, all 4-lined poems (quatrains) with an ABAB rhyme scheme.
 He did that in May 1555, dividing that number of predictions into four “chapters,” as divisions of 100 prophecies headed as “Centuries.”

 Prior to the 1557 “second edition,” King Henry II had approved an additional 291 quatrains be added to the book, bringing the total to 642, presented in seven Centuries.
 Centurie Fourth, originally containing only 53 quatrains, had filled out to a hundred; but the new Centurie Seventh ended with only 42 verses.
-Still, heads were still scratching over the first edition’s riddles.
+Still, heads were scratching over the first edition’s riddles.

 The problem was that no one could solve any of these riddles.
 While delight in the almanacs was still high, people were reading this new book and thinking Nostradamus was losing his grasp on what the people enjoyed.
 Some might have thought he had gone mad.
 Therefore, his request for the approval of 300 final quatrains, bringing the total Centuries to ten (with Centurie Seventh still only having 42), his request was in effect denied, pending an explanation as to what it all meant.

-The king has requested Nostradamus appear in Paris, in person, to directly answer questions pertaining to what had already been published.
+The king requested Nostradamus appear in Paris, in person, to directly answer questions pertaining to what had already been published.
 When we read the nursery rhyme of Humpty Dumpty, where it says, “All the kings men couldn’t put Humpty Dumpty together again,” this can be seen as how The Prophecies was an anthropomorphic egg, and that all the wise men of France’s throne could not figure out the meaning Nostradamus had hidden within his book.

 Had Nostradamus made a trip into the king’s center of power, he would not have left without exposing everything about The Prophecies.
 The king would die in a jousting accident in 1559, probably with Nostradamus in some dank prison cell, with the king’s death somehow becoming the responsibility of Nostradamus to have prevented.
 Such a turn of historic events would have probably led to Nostradamus being executed, with his final edition (in 1566 & 1568) never happening.
 Had that happened, no one would know the name Nostradamus today.
-However, because that did not happen, one should see the letter written was divinely inspired, with a long-rage plan intended.
+However, because that did not happen, one should see the letter written was divinely inspired, with a long-range plan intended.

 Nostradamus had been instructed to write his verses by the Holy Spirit, which he repeatedly stated in his letter to the king.
 The letter was cleverly presented in a way that no one could solve it either, with it making less sense that any one puzzling quatrain.
 Because of his having divine assistance, with everything coming from the same divine source, Nostradamus knew he could not appear before the king in person.
-Instead, he was moved to write the letter so that would become the “preface” to the addition the final three chapters (Centuries), when they went to the press.
+Instead, he was moved to write the letter so that would become the “preface” to the additional (final) three chapters (Centuries), when they went to the press.
 The letter was also the work of the Holy Spirit, with Nostradamus holding the quill pen as it moved onto paper; but he fully understood everything he wrote, while filled with the mind of Christ.

 In the letter written to fully explain the meaning of The Prophecies, Nostradamus (as the embodiment of Jesus Christ) wrote in Old French mostly, but there is a significant portion in the language of Latin.
 While Latin appears at various places throughout the letter, interconnecting to the Old French text, a significant portion comes in one continuous block, near the end of the letter.
 After Nostradamus completed “signing and dating” his salutation (in Old French), the letter ends with the following, which is Latin, presented in a significantly larger font, and as centered text in triangular shape: